Can CBD Help With Sleep? Scientific Evidence & My Experience

 Although further research is needed to understand the mechanisms behind CBD’s sleep effects, we do have a general picture.

-CBD seems to work in two major ways: interacting with our endocannabinoid system (ECS), and affecting other receptors and systems involved in anxiety, pain, sleep, depression, and other processes.
+CBD seems to work in two major ways: interacting with our endocannabinoid system (ECS) and affecting other receptors and systems involved in anxiety, pain, sleep, depression, and other processes.

 CBD and the Endocannabinoid System

 One way that CBD can affect sleep is by interacting with the body’s endocannabinoid system (ECS).
-This key system is made up of specialized cannabinoid receptors, endocannabinoids (cannabinoids made inside our bodies), and the enzymes that build and break them down (11).
+This key system is made up of specialized cannabinoid receptors, endocannabinoids (cannabinoids made inside our bodies), and the enzymes that build and break them down (12).

-Additionally, studies show that the levels of endocannabinoids, related enzymes, and even cannabinoid receptors change throughout the day, with major differences between day and night (13).
+Additionally, studies show that the levels of endocannabinoids, related enzymes, and even cannabinoid receptors change throughout the day, with major differences between day and night (14).

-We also know that compounds that activate the CB1 receptor can promote sleep, which is precisely how THC makes you drowsy (15).
+We also know that compounds that activate the CB1 receptor can promote sleep, which is precisely how THC makes you drowsy (16).

-In summary, there’s a good deal of evidence that the ECS is involved in sleep regulation.
-CBD can interact with this system by changing the function of its receptors, suppressing the enzyme that breaks down anandamide, and other effects, which may explain how it can help with sleep problems (16).
+CBD can interact with this system by changing the function of its receptors, suppressing the enzyme that breaks down anandamide, and other effects, which may explain how it can help with sleep problems (17).

 Other Ways CBD Can Affect Sleep